-Dr David McLennan is a Director of deprivation.org and a Senior Research Fellow.
+Dr David McLennan is Executive Director of deprivation.org and a Senior Research Fellow.
 His main interests are in small area deprivation and small area measures of segregation and inequality.
 He also has a keen interest in the relationship between crime and deprivation/inequality.

 Prof Michael Noble CBE is a Director of deprivation.org and an Emeritus Professor of Social Policy at the University of Oxford, and Emeritus Fellow of Green College Oxford.
 His main research interests are in poverty, deprivation, inequality and social security policy.
 He specialises in quantitative research methods and is committed to evidence-informed policy making.
 He was awarded a CBE in the 2008 New Year’s Honours List for services to research on poverty and deprivation.